arunnie92/Citrine-Informatics/README.md

 	"Property_2_value" : "value"
     }
 ```
-- Each HTTP endpoint either returns a JSON array (can be empty) or a boolean with a response type and HTTP status code.
+- Each HTTP endpoint either returns a JSON array, which can be empty, or a boolean with an appropriate response type and HTTP status code.

 - All the source code is located in the 'src/main/java' folder, and the Main.java file in the 'spark' package runs the entire project.